 I want a plaque for my house (school, church, etc.).
 Who does that?

 Typically, plaques mounted on historic structures are associated with local, state, or national registry programs like the National Register of Historic Places.
 These programs are not affiliated with the Georgia Historical Society or the Georgia Historical Marker Program.
-The Georgia Department of Natural Resources Historic Preservation Division works with applicants on the process for having structures listed on the Georgia and National Register of Historic Places.
-For more information on the National Register process, please contact Georgia HPD at 770.389.7844 or visit http://www.georgiashpo.org/register/nr.
+The Georgia Department of Community Affairs Historic Preservation Division works with applicants on the process for having structures listed on the Georgia and National Register of Historic Places.
+For more information on the National Register process, please contact Georgia HPD at 404.679.4840 or visit dca.ga.gov/georgia-historic-preservation-division.

 What is the process for getting a historical marker?